Residence Homestead Exemption

 You may file an Application for Residential Homestead Exemption with your appraisal district for the $15,000 homestead exemption up to one year after the taxes on the homestead are due.
 Once you receive the exemption, you do not need to reapply unless the chief appraiser sends you a new application.
 In that case, you must file the new application.
 If you should move or your qualification ends, you must inform the appraisal district in writing before the next May 1st.
 A list of appraisal district addresses and phone numbers is available online.

 What is the deadline for filing for a homestead exemption?

 You may file for any homestead exemption up to one year after the delinquency date.
 The delinquency date is normally February 1st.

 May I continue to receive the residence homestead exemption on my home if I move away temporarily?

 If you temporarily move away from your home, you may continue to receive the exemption if you do not establish a principal residence elsewhere, you intend to return to the home, and you are away less than two years.
 You may continue to receive the exemption if you do not occupy the residence for more than two years only if you are in military service serving inside or outside of the United States or live in a facility providing services related to health, infirmity or aging.

 If I own only 50 percent of the home I live in, do I qualify for the residence homestead exemption on the home?

 Yes.
 However, if you qualify for a homestead exemption and are not the sole owner of the property to which the homestead exemption applies, the exemption you receive is based on the interest you own.
-For example, you own a 50 percent interest in a homestead and will receive one half, or $7,500, of a $15,000 homestead offered by a school district.
+For example, if you own a 50 percent interest in a homestead, you will receive only one-half, or $7,500, of a $15,000 homestead offered by a school district.